 Only do this if Bob somehow offers you only demons, Wrath Weavers, and you got a triple incoming.

-Turn Five (Seven Gold) – Upgrade your Tavern to Tavern Two (one gold), and Devourer one of your Demons.
-After, Upgrade your Tavern to Tavern-Tier Three (seven gold).
+Turn five (seven gold) – Upgrade your Tavern to T2 (one gold), and Devourer one of your Demons.
+After, Upgrade your Tavern to T3 (seven gold).

-Turn Six (Eight Gold) – Upgrade your Tavern if you feel strong.
+Turn six (eight gold) – Upgrade your Tavern to T4 if you feel strong.
 Buy minions if you do not.

-Turn Seven (Nine Gold) – Upgrade to tier four.
+Turn seven (nine gold) – Upgrade to T4.
 If you upgraded already, have a triple Wrath Weaver prepared, and feel like taking a risk, you can sell one of your weaker minions and use your hero power on another.
-Buy the third Wrath Weaver and pick the strongest tier six.
+Buy the third Wrath Weaver and pick the strongest T6.
 Next, you can Devourer Wrath Weaver onto a minion that can use these stats better, such as Foe Reaper or Imp Mama.

 Option three: The Early Upgrade Curve